 Clicking the link above link will guide you to the page below where you can enter your business information to find out how represented your business is across over 65+ local directories.
 This will include the actual business listing and call out any errors that your business may have.

-Local Directories: How to submit your information
+How to submit your information on directories

 There are two ways to submit your site on local directories, the easy way or the hard way.
 I’ll start with the hard way first.